 At each office visit, your health care provider will check your weight and blood pressure.
 This is done to check for signs of high blood pressure (known as pregnancy-induced hypertension) and the complication of preeclampsia.

-Preeclampsia is a condition in which you have high blood pressure, protein in your urine and swelling (edema).
-Although preeclampsia can be mild, it can quickly become more serious.
+Preeclampsia is a condition in which you have high blood pressure, protein in your urine, and swelling (edema).
+Preeclampsia can quickly become more serious.

 Blood tests are needed for your health care provider to make a diagnosis.

 In general, if you have preeclampsia, you will have more visits with your health care provider and more tests to check on your baby's health.
 These tests include ultrasounds and fetal movement counts.

 You may also be put on reduced activity.
 It is important to follow your health care provider's advice about resting.